slead/slead.github.io/Goodman-leasing-mockup/readme.md

 });
 ````

+Note that not all attributes are available for all sites (eg see Boom Logistics Centre demo) so you should verify these values exist before displaying them.

 The stats have been renamed with human-readable values so should be self-explanatory.
 The query response also includes the calculations used to generate the polygon (drivetime/minutes vs straight-line/kilometres ) and the distance (45 minutes driving time in this example):

 ```